microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 ## -> DAC configuration
 The Digital to Analog Convertor module is used to convert digital Look Up Table into analog signal.
 DAC is configured as follows.

-* DAC Positive Reference      - VDD of Microcontroller
-* DAC Negative Reference    - VSS of Microcontroller
+* Set "VDD" as "3.3"
+* Set "Required ref" as "1.6"
+* Set "Clock Divider" as "1"
+* Set "DAC Positive Reference" as "VDD"
+* Set "DAC Negative Reference" as "VSS"
-* DAC Output                            - DAC1OUT1 pin of Microcontroller
+* Enable output on DACOUT1 i.e. DAC Output is connected to DAC1OUT1 pin of Microcontroller (RA2).
-* DAC Output Pin                     - RA2

 Figure 7 shows the DAC configuration using MCC.